 The Section introduces learners to the deep human psyche and social changes during the communal tensions and political upheavals in the struggle for Indian's freedom from the British rule.
 It takes into account the short story.
 "The price of freedom" by Saadat Hasan Manto that talks about the same subject and helps the learner to recognize the emotional, religious and social instability in the society during the turbulent era of freedom struggle.

-The objective of this unit is to acquaint the learners with the subject matter and ideas of the short story "The Price of Freedom".
+The objective of this lesson is to acquaint the learner with the story, theme, ideas and characters in the short story "The Price of Freedom".

 4.2.10 BRIEF SUMMARY OF THE SHORT STORY "THE PRICE OF FREEDOM"